namastack/namastack-outbox/README.md

 ### 3. Configure Clock Bean

 The library requires a Clock bean for time-based operations.
-Add this configuration:
+Configure your own Clock, if you don't want to use the default Clock bean from namastack-outbox:

 ```kotlin
 @Configuration